-James, in your new program, Two Parents, One Plan, you mention that kids sometimes use our lack of agreement to manipulate and take advantage.
+James, you mention that kids sometimes use our lack of agreement to manipulate and take advantage.
 What do you mean by that?

 JL: Kids are natural manipulators, just like puppies are—it’s a survival skill.
 The higher your cognitive abilities, the more natural it is to try to manipulate your environment.
 That’s why chimpanzees bang nuts with a stone until they open but cows don’t.
 It’s the same with children, who will naturally try everything they can to manipulate their environment—and that includes manipulating their parents.
 Adults do the same thing—have you ever tried to manipulate your boss when you wanted something?
 And do you remember trying to manipulate your own parents when you were a teenager?